maoo/maoo.github.com/_posts/2013-04-09-alfresco-assocs-with-regexp.md

 The second code block does exactly the same, but avoiding a post-processing iteration and delivering a nice and clean 1-liner solution.

 The last block defines another Regular Expression that matches all QNames of a given namespace.
-You can notice that the match is done upon the fully qualified QName, using the namespace URL, not it's prefix.
+You can notice that the match is done upon the fully qualified QName, using the namespace URL, not its prefix.

 <script src="https://gist.github.com/maoo/5345612.js"></script>